i-vt/Shellby/README.md

 # Shellby
-Shells for days, to enable remote administration :)
+Shells for days, to enable remote administration with a few additional features :)

+**THIS TOOL'S PRIMARY USECASE IS FOR CTFs, IT IS BUILT AND EMPOWERED BY IHAX4BUX TEAM.**

 ## Disclaimer for "Shellby":